Dante (Devil May Cry): In other media

 He appears in other media based on the video games, including two light novels by Shinya Goikeda.
 A young Dante, Tony Redgrave (トニー) is chased by assassins, and he searches for a demonic statue, known as the Beastheads, in a Devil May Cry 2 prequel.
 A Devil May Cry 4 novel by Bingo Morihashi reprises Dante's role in the game, revealing his interest in Nero after discovering his resemblance to his brother Vergil.
 A Devil May Cry 3 manga follows Dante before the game's events; a comic of the first game was published by Dreamwave Productions, and an anime, Devil May Cry: The Animated Series, follows him as he solves cases involving demons while guarding a young girl named Patty Lowell.
 DmC: Devil May Crys version of Dante appears in the game's prequel comic, DmC: Devil May Cry: The Chronicles of Vergil, when he receives the Rebellion sword to fight demons.
 The anime inspired two CD dramas whose narrative involves Dante's life.
 In 2019, Tomio Ogata authored a manga that features Dante's actions in Devil May Cry 5 as he meets V.

 In the play Sengoku Basara vs. Devil May Cry he was played by Hiroki Suzuki.
 In the musical Devil May Cry: The Live Hacker, he was portrayed by Ryōma Baba.
 The popularity of the Devil May Cry series led to a line of action figures, produced by Toycom;

 In Studio Mir's 2025 animated series, Dante is voiced by Johnny Yong Bosch.
 There, the US Government seek Dante's amulet he inherited from his mother and is found through Enzo.
 Dante faces the White Rabbit, a demonic terrorist, orchestrates a break-in at the Vatican City Museum so that he can steal the Force Edge, a sword once owned by the Sparda.
 Baines hires mercenaries to track down Dante and procure the amulet, overseen by an elite team of DARKCOM agents led by Mary Ann Arkham.
 After being captured, Dante faces the White Rabbit, a demonic terrorist seeking to merge the human and demon realms and needs Dante's amulet.
 Dante awakens his demon powers in the fights while protecting humans.
 Although Dante manages to protect the world from the White Rabbit's forces, he is paralyzed by Mary and cryogenically imprisoned by the military who take his items.
+In the second season, Dante is released from the cryogenic prison when a war erupts between humanity and the demon realm.
+He allies with Mary(Lady) after she questions DARKCOM on its methods and Arius's role involving the Arcana Chalice.
+Dante ends up facing his twin brother Vergil, who is an enforcer of the demon king Mundus.
+Dante tries to reconcile with Vergil and faces greater threats together.
+After ruining Arius's plans, Dante continues protecting the human realm and meanwhile accepts his demonic heritage.
+The conflict between him and Vergil stays unresolved.